 Risk management is an integral part of the company's operative business.
 Risk management processes are directed towards assuring its financial strength and promoting its sustainable growth.
-Risk management processes consist of identification and quantification of risks, design and eventual implementation mitigation measures.
-The company's risk management system is in accordance with the policy of the VIG group and with current legislation under Solvency II.
+They consist of identifying and quantifying risks, designing and possibly implementing mitigation measures.
+The company's risk management system is in accordance with the policy of the VIG Group and with current legislation under Solvency II.